Frequently Asked Questions

 Will the problem ever go away?

 Not entirely, but we are optimistic.
-We know that 70 to 80% of NTDs can be prevented with sufficient levels of folic acid.
+We know that 90% of NTDs can be prevented with sufficient levels of folic acid.
 In Ethiopia, this means that tens of thousands of babies could be born and live without the burden of life threatening birth defects.

 However, there is no easy way to reach all women of childbearing age and only food fortification through a staple food source can achieve this.
 While flour is typically used as a fortification vehicle in many countries, it is not a viable option in Ethiopia because families do not typically eat wheat products.
 Instead, they grow their own teff, a cereal used to make injera (an Ethiopian bread).